1200 Pioneer Way, Deadwood, SD 57732.

 |1986||donated to the Deadwood Chamber of Commerce.|

-The history of Broken Boot Gold Mine is connected with the life of Olaf Seim, who looked for valuable ores in the area with his friend James Nelson around 1880.
-He discovered a little gold, but also fool's gold, graphite, silver, copper sulfate, and quartz.
-The so-called fool's gold is iron pyrite, an iron ore.
+The gold rush at Deadwood Gulch started in 1876, in spring a flood of miners, merchants, muleskinners and madams swept into town.
+Broken Boot Gold Mine was opened by Olaf Seim, who looked for valuable ores in the area with his friend James Nelson around 1880.
+At that time it was known as Seim's Mine.
+He discovered a little gold, but also pyrite, graphite, silver, copper sulfate, and quartz.
+Iron pyrite, an important iron ore consisting of iron and sulfur is called fool's gold, because it has the colour and is mixed up with gold by fools.
 Many of the ores in the mine are sulfuric, and the success of the mine was the production of sulfuric acid from this sulfur, which was used frequently in the processing of gold.
-He was so successful, he soon had exhausted the mine and it was closed.
+He was very successful for some time, but with the end of the gold rush it became unprofitable, and it was also closed.
+Over a period of 26 years the mine produced about 15,000 ounces of gold.